nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 1a.
 User types in invalid index for client.

     - 1a1.
-PROperty informs user of invalid index and .
+PROperty informs user of invalid index.

       Use case ends.